Please ensure Javascript is enabled for purposes of website accessibility

 Reed’s 2026 salary guides echo this reality.
 Entry-level roles are becoming harder to secure across sectors, and AI is beginning to reshape job architecture - enhancing productivity, but in many cases consolidating roles and automating day-to-day duties.
 These shifts are placing new pressures on both employers and professionals.

-What we will cover:
+What we covered:

 1. How AI is changing recruitment and workforce architecture